hello@slated.gg

 Tips

-• Follow a simple build guide early
+• Follow one simple build

 Intensity